 3. Ignoring Unlinked Brand Mentions

 Many focus only on backlinks and miss unlinked brand mentions, which can often be converted into backlinks through outreach to the content's writer or editor.
+If a journalist mentions your brand without a link, one short email can turn it into a live backlink.
+That is far less work than building a link from scratch.
+Use Ahrefs Alerts or Brand24 to find these in real time.

 4. Stopping After Getting a Few Backlinks

-Consistency Is the Best Off Page SEO Strategy
+Consistency Is the Best Off-Page SEO Strategy

-Crawl Compass’s Media Placement service secures coverage on high-authority national media, industry portals, and relevant publications, helping your backlink profile grow sustainably.
-Contact us today ➝
+If you want to ensure every external signal benefits your website, Crawl Compass can help.
+Crawl Compass's Media Placement service secures coverage on high-authority national media, industry portals, and relevant publications, helping your backlink profile grow sustainably.
+Contact us today →